emca-it/ITRS-Log-Analytics-7.x/04-User_Manual/04-User_Manual.md

 Hattie|Bond|36
 ```

-By default, OpenSearch sanitizes results in `raw` format according to the following rule:
+By default, Enegry Logserver sanitizes results in `raw` format according to the following rule:

 - If a data cell contains one or more pipe characters (`|`), the sanitizer surrounds the cell with double quotes.